Three Weeks Road-Tripping In Northern Thailand.

 We found a great AirBnB in Chiang Mai, and felt so relaxed with our own space after the rush of the past months travelling.

-There was a small vegetable market within five minutes walk, and after five days of daily market-ventures we had found our favourite stalls and were recognised by the stall-holders who loved meeting the boys and gave them little sweets and treats when we returned!
+There was a small vegetable market within five minutes walk of our AirBnB.
+Which after five days of daily market-ventures we had found our favourite stalls and were recognised by the stall-holders who loved meeting the boys and gave them little sweets and treats when we returned!

 We made one chore-run to a mall to sort out a few errands, but happily and quickly retreated to our little neighbourhood, pleased by the sense of familiar in staying put for more than a few days.

-Gavin met the local owner of a Muay Thai boxing gym just around the corner from our house, and ended up having a few morning sessions which he really enjoyed!
+Gavin met the local owner of a Muay Thai boxing gym just around the corner from our house.
+He ended up having a few morning sessions which he really enjoyed!

 Trying Muay Thai in Chiang Mai at the boxing gym next door.
 Travel in Northern Thailand by rental car is a great way to explore.